Trevor Noah celebrates his final episode by hosting 'The Daily Show' after 7 years behind the desk - ExBulletin

 When Noah announced his exit from the show in late September, he hinted that his decision was inspired by a desire to perform behind the desk.

-When the show returns on Tuesday, Jan.
-17, the network announced a slate of comedian greats who will fill in as hosts, including Chelsea Handler, DL Hughley, Leslie Jones, Hasan Minhaj, Kal Penn and Wanda Sykes.
+When the show returned on Tuesday, January 17, the network announced a range of great comedians who will replace as host including Chelsea Handler, DL Hughley, Leslie Jones, Hasan Minhaj, Kal Penn and Wanda Sykes.

 But the show’s long-term future remains uncertain as the network has yet to say whether guest hosts will rotate indefinitely or if a permanent host will be installed in the chair.